 “Productivity means that balance between all factors of production that will give the greatest output for the smallest effort,” wrote renowned management expert Peter Drucker.
 This is precisely the type of productivity that machine learning (ML) can help with.

-Here are three ways ML can improve marketing productivity:
+Here are six ways ML can improve marketing productivity:

 Every job includes at least a handful of repetitive, time-consuming tasks.
 The good news is: If a human can do it, a machine learning model can be trained to do it.
 And in the case of particularly mind-numbing tasks, ML often can do the job better, since it won’t get fatigued or distracted.